eudicots/Cactus/README.md

 Note that you need to do this if you want your sitemap to be valid for Google Webmaster Tools.

+#### Static and page prefixes

+If you want to add a prefix in the path generated for static and url, you can enable this by adding in our configuration:

+    "page-prefix": "/abc",
+    "static-prefix": "/def",

 #### "Pretty" URLs